VadymShemchuk/simple_notes_blueprint/README.md

 # Simple Notes

-Based on Template for flutter projects based on BLOC, use Firebase storege, auth and database for User login, save and upload notes and images.
+Flutter projects based on BLOC, use Firebase storage, auth and database for User auth, save and upload notes and images.

 Just clone repo, install on device - Enjoy!